micc83/WpDevTool/WpDevTool/readme.txt

 == To Do ==

-* Change options name to fit plugin domain
-* Unify different admin page options to a single one
 * Add Debug Bar
-* Use Settings API, implement sections and fields
-* Add clear log button in console
+* Check permission to delete log file

 == To Be ==